 If the property is under violation by the Code Enforcement Division, a copy of the notice of violation must accompany the application.

 INSPECTIONS/ CERTIFICATIONS

-To abate your violation, it will be necessary for you to schedule and pass the appropriate building, plumbing, electrical, and mechanical inspections pertinent to the work that was performed.
+To abate your violation, you must schedule and pass the appropriate building, plumbing, electrical, and mechanical inspections relative to the work that was performed.